09-cybersecurity-for-long-term-care-providers

 Long-term care and assisted-living organizations hold a unique place in the healthcare field — and, indeed, across most industries.

 They provide thousands of individuals with quality, compassionate care during some of the most poignant phases of life.
 They are mission-driven and people-first, doing more than just providing medical oversight.
-These organizations are also community-focused, not only caring for their patients but also their web of family members, friends and loved ones.
+These organizations are also community-focused, caring for their residents and their family members, friends and loved ones.

 Unfortunately, this very nature leaves healthcare and assisted-living organizations vulnerable to attack.

-The most likely targets for individual cyber attacks — including phishing, email scams, network attacks and data stealing — are the elderly.
-Likewise, health care is the most at-risk industry for massive data attacks and breaches, even more so than often-assumed leading targets like banks and investment firms.
+The most likely targets for individual cyber attacks — including phishing, email scams, network attacks and data stealing — are older adults.
+Likewise, healthcare is the most at-risk industry for massive data attacks and breaches, even more so than assumed leading targets like banks and investment firms.
+Plus, healthcare organizational costs associated with a breach in 2023 amounted to $10.93 million — almost double that of the financial services industry.

 Combined, this creates an atmosphere of concern for long-term care organizations and the populations they serve.
 With hackers targeting this industry more and more, it falls on healthcare organizations to bolster their operations and take this evergreen threat seriously.

-In particular, long-term care organizations need to protect against the following cyber threats both for themselves and for their communities:
+In particular, long-term care organizations need to protect against the biggest cyber threats facing themselves and their communities, including:

 • Phishing attacks: Hackers who carry out phishing attacks disguise themselves as trustworthy sources, either an individual, company or service, to gather personal information directly from a patient.
 Phishing attacks routinely target less computer-literate populations like the elderly via email to solicit usernames, passwords and even credit card information.